-My art is centered upon imagery based on the natural world, with a particular dedication to the aquatic biome.
-I am fascinated with the tension between the benthic zone and the surface, a space in constant motion.
+My art explores the intricacies of the natural world, with a particular dedication to the aquatic biome.
+I am fascinated with the dynamic space between the benthic zone and the surface, a place in constant motion.
 Documenting oceanic, intertidal, and other tributaries and their adjacent ecologies, I am interested in making connections between these divergent places.

-A central component to my process is the scientific practice of field work: I seek out opportunities to assist scientists with research, to gain access to authentic visual experience and data.
-Equipped with a camera, my wet suit, snorkel gear and water-resistant notepad—it is important to me to acquire and then work with video that I capture myself.
+A central component to my process is the scientific practice of field work: I seek out volunteer opportunities to assist scientists with their research, to gain access to authentic visual experience and data.
+Equipped with a camera, my wet suit, snorkel gear and water-resistant notepad, it is important to me to acquire and then work with video that I capture myself.

 Participating in the conservation efforts of coral reefs, sharks, and other species, my creative research has taken me to various locations in the Caribbean, the Pacific, and most recently, the Mediterranean.
-The Atlantic Ocean is also a reoccurring location of study, as a quick drive from my home in central Virginia.
-The subsequent labor in the studio responds not only to the science but related emotional quandaries of an environment in peril.
+The Atlantic Ocean is also a reoccurring location of study, as it is a quick drive from my home in central Virginia.
+The subsequent labor in the studio responds not only to the science but related emotional quandaries of a challenged environment.

-At its core, my work is a celebration of this vast and sometimes unimaginable natural beauty, but also contains an urgent plea for humanity to mindfully support these places through individual and collective action.*
+At its core, my work is simultaneously a celebration of this vast and sometimes unimaginable natural beauty and an urgent plea for its survival through thoughtful action. *

 --Lisa Tubach